xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 #### Heaps and garbage collection
 - **two heaps**; behavior of the garbage collector to the two heaps is different
 - real limit is around \(1.4\ GB\) (for 32-bit systems)
-	- `OutOfMemoryException` could happen sooner, since we could have a lot of holes in the given heap and the new object wouldn't fit in -- **heap fragmentation**
+	- {% ihighlight cs %}OutOfMemoryException{% endihighlight %} could happen sooner, since we could have a lot of holes in the given heap and the new object wouldn't fit in -- **heap fragmentation**
 	- happens easily when resizing (dynamic array, for example), since we're creating a new array of twice the size, that has to co-exist with the old one for a bit
 - **segment** -- reservation (virtual memory); around \(~16\ MB\)
 	- varies greatly on the architecture and GC configuration!